ibm-cloud-docs/Backup/offline-agent-linux.md

   ```
   {: pre}

-## Agent needs to be re-registered to the Cloud Backup portal
+## Agent needs to be reregistered to the Cloud Backup portal

-If after a refresh of the Portal page, it still shows the Agent is offline, the Agent needs to be registered again to Portal.
+If it still shows that the Agent is offline after a refresh of the Portal page, then the Agent needs to be registered again to Portal.
 {: tsCauses}

 Registering an Agent to the Portal retains all existing jobs, schedules and configurations as-is.
 Navigate to the Agent install directory, then run the register command.